Skip to main content

 Donor advised funds let you contribute now and decide later which organizations to support.
 Approximately 75% of grants sent out by Atlanta Jewish Foundation donors goes to Jewish causes – including synagogues, schools, summer camps, and other nonprofits in Atlanta, Israel, and globally.
 Our DAF holders also support broader-community causes like food insecurity, mental health, animal rights, medical research and more.
 By funding your DAF in 2025, you lock in today’s tax benefits while preserving the freedom to give thoughtfully and flexibly over time.

+Whatever your year-end giving method, now is the time to plant the seeds of Tzedakah and strengthen our community.
 For more information about opening a Donor Advised Fund with Atlanta Jewish Foundation please contact Tova Baruch tbaruch@jewishatlanta.org or call 404.436.0089